heitorPB/rip-customers/README.md

 ## Description

-TODO simple description of the system
+A simple customers REST API in Python.

 Techs used:
 - [etcd](https://etcd.io) as key-value store